Chelsoconn/170/study_guide.md

    Both the TCP/IP model and the OSI model define an Application layer as the topmost layer in their respective layered systems (the Session layer and the Presentation layer also in OSI).
 Something to be clear about here is that the application layer is not the *application itself*, but rather a set of protocols which provide communication services to applications.

    One thing both models have in common however is that the protocols which exist at the Application layer are the ones with which the application most directly interacts.
 That's not to say that networked applications are limited to interacting with only Application layer protocols.
 You can see many applications interacting with Transport layer protocols by, for example, opening a TCP socket.
-However, it is much less common to build applications which interact directly with protocols below the Transport layer.
+However, it is much less common to build applications that interact directly with protocols below the Transport layer.

    Application layer protocols rely on the protocols at the layers below them to ensure that a message gets to where it is supposed to, and focus instead on the structure of that message and the data that it should contain.

    We can perhaps think of Application layer protocols as being the rules for how applications talk to each other at a syntactical level.
-Different types of applications have different requirements with regards to how they communicate at a syntactical level, and so as a result there are many different protocols which exist at the application layer.
-For example, the rules for how an email client communicates with an email server will be different from the rules for how a web browser communicates with a web server, because emails and web pages are fundamentally different things serving different purposes.
+Different types of applications have different requirements with regards to how they communicate at a syntactical level, and so as a result there are many different protocols that exist at the application layer.
+For example, the rules for how an email client communicates with an email server will be different from the rules for how a web browser communicates with a web server because emails and web pages are fundamentally different things serving different purposes.

 3. **What is HTML?**